nigelhorne/ged2site/README.md

 This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>` for help.
+If you contact me, please let me know the program you're using to create your Gedcom file, and the operating system you are using.

-It's been tested more extensively with GedComs exported and downloaded from FindMyPast and Family Tree Maker, though it should work fine with other systems such as GenesReunited and Ancestry.
+It's been tested more extensively with Gedcoms exported and downloaded from FindMyPast and Family Tree Maker, though it should work fine with other systems such as GenesReunited and Ancestry.